nickzuber/material-paper/README.md

  - **zDepth** - *number* - Defines the zDepth of the paper component.
 The zDepth is the distance the paper component is from the ground of the application.

  - **zoom** - *boolean* - Whether or not the paper component background will slightly zoom when it's hovered over.

+ - **noBoundaries** - *boolean* - Whether or not a burst emitted from the paper component can leave the boundaries of the paper component itself and spread into its surroundings.

+ - **circular** - *boolean* - Whether or not the paper component will be rounded or rectangular.

 ## Examples